slashinfty/tournament-organizer/README.md

 ## Contributing
 Please submit an issue if you encounter a bug or have a feature suggestion.

-If you are interested, please feel free to fork and clone the repository (on main branch), then submit a pull request.
+If you are interested in contributing, please feel free to fork and clone the repository (on main branch), then submit a pull request.

 I am a high school teacher, and would appreciate any and all support in continuing this project.